diogoff/qstvec/README.md

 Download `qstvec.py` and use it together with your code.
 The only requirement is [NumPy](https://github.com/numpy/numpy).

-If you have a GPU and [CuPy](https://github.com/cupy/cupy) installed, you can try using `qstvec_gpu.py` instead.
+If you have a GPU and [CuPy](https://github.com/cupy/cupy) installed, you can use `qstvec_gpu.py` instead.
 It should be faster, although more memory-limited.

 Instantiate the `Statevector` class and evolve the state vector instruction-by-instruction (or block-by-block), truncating it at each step.